 Behçet disease may cause either anterior uveitis (inflammation in the front of the eye) or posterior uveitis (inflammation in the back of the eye), and sometimes causes both at the same time (panuveitis).
 Anterior uveitis results in pain, blurry vision, light sensitivity, tearing, or redness of the eye.
 Posterior uveitis may be more dangerous and vision–threatening because it often causes fewer symptoms while damaging a crucial part of the eye — the retina.

 Because partial loss of vision or blindness can result if the eye frequently becomes inflamed, patients should report these symptoms to their doctor immediately.
 An ophthalmologist should be involved in treatment of the eye inflammation.

-More detailed information about the ocular findings in Behcet's disease can be found by clicking here.
+More detailed information about the ocular findings in Behçet disease is available.

-Behçet's disease is not contagious; it is not spread from one person to another.
-Researchers think that two factors are important for a person to get Behçet's disease.
+Behçet disease is not contagious; it does not spread from one person to another.
+Researchers think that two factors are important for a person to develop Behçet disease.
 First, it is believed that abnormalities of the immune system make some people susceptible to the disease.
 Scientists think that this susceptibility may be inherited; that is, it may be due to one or more specific genes.
 Second, something in the environment, possibly a bacterium or virus, might trigger or activate the disease in susceptible people.

 Topical medicine is applied directly on the sores to relieve pain and discomfort.
 For example, doctors prescribe rinses, gels, or ointments.
 Creams are used to treat skin and genital sores.
 The medicine usually contains corticosteroids (which reduce inflammation), other anti-inflammatory drugs, or an anesthetic, which relieves pain.